fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 GPUs are efficient for SIMD (Single Instruction, Multiple Data) computations, which are commonly used in deep learning and matrix operations.
 Many serverless workloads need to perform these operations, and GPUs can help you run them more efficiently.

-Fission users have been using Fission for ML model deployment and various use cases, some of organizations are using Fission for production workloads and need to run GPU-based functions to meet their performance requirements.
+Fission users have been using Fission for ML model deployment and various use cases, some of the organizations are using Fission for production workloads and need to run GPU-based functions to meet their performance requirements.

 ## Pre Requisites